lucab/mame/docs/luaengine.md

 ## Introduction

-Initial work of exposing a scripting interface to externally drive MAME started in version 0.148, when a minimal luaengine was implemented.
+It is possible to externally drive MAME via LUA scripts.
+This feature initially appeared in version 0.148, when a minimal `luaengine` was implemented.
 Nowadays, the LUA interface is rich enough to let you inspect and manipulate devices state, access cpu registers, read and write memory, and draw a custom HUD on screen.
 However, it is still far from complete and the API is still subject to changes.

-Internally, MAME makes extensive use of 'luabridge' to implement this feature: the idea is to transparently expose as many of the internal classes as possible.
+Internally, MAME makes extensive use of `luabridge` to implement this feature: the idea is to transparently expose as many of the useful internals as possible.

 ## Usage